 The company had a time to hire of 42 days, making it difficult for it to compete for top talent, McLaren wrote.
 The company investigated and found the interview phase was the main reason why it took them so long to complete the hiring process.
 The company found a solution, though, in video interviewing software.

 The company found a video interviewing vendor and was able to interview multiple candidates at the same time using pre-recorded video interviewing, McLaren reported.
 On-demand video interviewing allows candidates to record their answers to your questions via the internet, meaning a recruiter doesn’t have to take the time to call all the candidates to do a phone interview.
 Once the candidate has completed the interview, the recruiter gets notified and can review the videos on their own time.

 “The results of this new approach were staggering,” McLaren wrote.
 The company was able to drop its time to hire from 42 days to five days.

-By using pre-recorded video interviewing, your company can automate the screening process.
+By using one-way video interviewing, your company can automate the screening process.
 It can even go so far as adding kick out questions and if the candidate gets the answer wrong, the recruiter can remove them from the process without wasting time by sitting through an entire interview.

-Pre-recorded video interviewing isn’t the only option a company has either.
+Pre-recorded interviewing isn’t the only option a company has either.
 By using live video interviewing to replace the first in-person interview, you’ll be able to maintain the experience of meeting a candidate in person without wasting extra time setting up an office for a day of interviews.

-Live video interviews work by connecting the recruiter with the candidate through the internet.
+Live interviews work by connecting the recruiter with the candidate through the internet.
 Either party can use a computer with webcam and microphone capabilities, a tablet, or a smartphone to complete the interview.
 The applicant can complete it from the comfort of their own home and the recruiter doesn’t need to leave their desk to meet the candidate.
 This technology significantly speeds up the time it takes to get through this stage, thus completing the recruitment process as fast as possible.